pydantic/pydantic-settings/docs/index.md

 annotations can only be applied to required fields (i.e. fields that do not have a default value).
 Furthermore, subcommands must be a valid type derived from either a pydantic `BaseModel` or pydantic.dataclasses `dataclass`.

+Parsed subcommands can be retrieved from model instances using the `get_subcommand` function.
+If a subcommand is required, use the `is_required` flag to raise a `SettingsError` if no subcommand is found.

 !!! note
     CLI settings subcommands are limited to a single subparser per model.
 In other words, all subcommands for a model are grouped under a single subparser; it does not allow for multiple subparsers with each subparser having its own